Patient Frequently Asked Questions

 ArrowForward

-No. If you receive a grant in last quarter of the year, you will receive two member cards: one for the current year and an additional one for the upcoming year.
-You must give your provider your new member card.
+No. If you receive a grant in the last quarter of the year, you will receive two Member Cards: one for the current year and an additional one for the upcoming year.
+You must give your provider your new Member Card.

 ArrowForward

-Your grant amount is determined by the disease program in which you are enrolled.
+Your grant amount is determined by which disease program you are enrolled in.
 If you are conditionally approved or you enroll in the last quarter of the year, your grant amount may be adjusted.

 ArrowForward